If you love to eat cheese you'll be glad to hear that it's a large part of a keto diet menu and is one of the best keto-friendly foods.

 This semi-soft French cheese is a fatty cheese that is absolutely delicious!

-(Brie contains 0.1g of carbs, 6g of protein and 8g of fat per ounce)
+(Brie contains 0.1g of total carbs, 6g of protein and 8g of fat per ounce)

 5. Cream Cheese